subhankardas/go-microservices/restaurant-service/README.md

 ### Commands

-The makefile consists all important commands given below.
+The makefile consists of all necessary commands given below.

-1. Start docker containers for *postgresDB*, move to the *docker* directory and run the below command.
+1. Start docker containers for *Postgres DB*, move to the *docker* directory, and run the below command.

    ```bash
    docker compose up pgadmin postgres